Small Enterprise Assistance Funds: Asian Funds

-SEAF and CEED
+CEED

-In 2006, the SEAF family grew larger with the creation of Center for Entrepreneurship and Executive Development (CEED), a legacy institution of United States Agency for International Development (USAID) and SEAF, born out of USAID grant funding in SME equity investments made by SEAF throughout the Balkans, and EBRD in Slovenia.
+In 2006, SEAF set up the Center for Entrepreneurship and Executive Development (CEED), a legacy institution of United States Agency for International Development (USAID) and SEAF, born out of USAID grant funding in SME equity investments made by SEAF throughout the Balkans, and EBRD in Slovenia.
 CEED centers provide business development training and technical assistance to entrepreneurs in emerging markets.

-Leadership

-SEAF is led by a Corporate Board of Directors, an International Advisory Council, and a Management Team based in Washington, D.C.
-The board and the council include business leaders, editors of periodicals, academics, and other international experts.
-Below is a list of senior management at SEAF: